tudat-team/tudat-space/docs/source/_src_user_guide/state_estimation/observation_model_setup.rst

 In what follows, we distinguish two different kinds of observation models:

 * The **truth model**, which is the one used to simulate the observations which we use as input to the estimation.
 When using real observations, the 'truth model' is our physical reality
-* The **estimatiom model**, which is the model used inside the estimator to fit the real or simulated observations (which are generated from the truth model)
+* The **estimation model**, which is the model used inside the estimator to fit the real or simulated observations (which are generated from the truth model)

 In other words, when computing the residuals from 'observed minus computed' (or 'O-C') data, the truth model is the source of the 'observed* data, and the estimation model is the source of the *computed* data.

 When using simulated observations, one can therefore choose between two different approaches

 * The *truth model* and *estimation model* are identical to one another, so that the observation model(s) used to fit the observations is mathematically identical to the one used to generate them
-* The *truth model* and *estimation model* are different from one another, so that there are physical effects present in the mathematical model used to simulate the osbervations which are not present in the model used to do the estimation
+* The *truth model* and *estimation model* are different from one another, so that there are physical effects present in the mathematical model used to simulate the observations which are not present in the model used to do the estimation

 Same truth and estimation model
 """""""""""""""""""""""""""""""

 The first case (equal truth and estimation model) is obviously a simplification of reality: when processing real data there are *always* effects present in our physical reality that are not incorporated into our models
 However, the first case can be very useful for a number of cases.
-Firstly, when only performing a :ref:`covariance analysis<covarianceSettings>`, the estimation model *is never used*, so we can dispense with its definition altogether (greatlt simplifying the setup!)
-Secondly, doing a :ref:`full estimation<fullEstimationSettings>` with the truth and estimation model equal to one another allows one to study the influence that different data types, their noise levels, etc. have on the final estimation, with some more flexibility than what is the case in the covariance anlaysus.
+Firstly, when only performing a :ref:`covariance analysis<covarianceSettings>`, the estimation model *is never used*, so we can dispense with its definition altogether (greatly simplifying the setup!)
+Secondly, doing a :ref:`full estimation<fullEstimationSettings>` with the truth and estimation model equal to one another allows one to study the influence that different data types, their noise levels, etc. have on the final estimation, with some more flexibility than what is the case in the covariance analysis.
 More specifically, in a covariance analysis one is limited to Gaussian uncorrelated noise, which in a full estimation you can add any noise you like to the observations.

-When taking this approach, one makes use of the fact that observation simulators for the estimation are created anyway when creating an :class:`~tudatpy.numerical_simulation.estimation_setup.Estimator` object (discussed further :ref:`here <perform_estimation>`).
+When taking this approach, one makes use of the fact that observation simulators for the estimation are created anyway when creating an :class:`~tudatpy.numerical_simulation.Estimator` object (discussed further :ref:`here <perform_estimation>`).
-You can extract these ``observation_simulators`` as follows, and use them to :ref:`simulate observations <observationSimulation:>` as follows:
+You can extract these ``observation_simulators`` as follows, and use them to :ref:`simulate observations <observationSimulation>` as follows:

     .. code-block:: python